AllyHyeseongKim/CAU49156_Object-OrientedProgramming/README.md

 ./main
 ```

-Third, you can use <b>QT (tested on QT 5.12)</b>.
+<br>Third, you can use <b>QT (tested on QT 5.12)</b>.
 Change to 'Release' mode instead of 'Debug' mode.<br>Click 'run' at the bottom left or press the shortcut key, 'Ctrl + R', and you're done.

 Fourth, you can use <b>executable file</b>.